icewolfz/jiMUD/docs/codeeditor.designer.md

       - `small` only supported with skills, stats, or resistance types
       - `respectable` only supported with skills, stats, or resistance types
       - `large` only supported with skills, stats, or resistance types
+  - `Skill requirements` skill requirements to wield or wear weapons/sheaths/armors
+    - `Type` the type of requirement
+      - `Skill` test weapon or armor skill
+      - `Level` test the players level
+    - `Class` the class to test, either all or picked class
+    - `Amount` the amount of skill or level to check for
+    - `Message` the message to display to the player when check fails
   - `Type properties` these pages contain properties and settings that only apply based on the selected object type
     - `Armor`
       - `Type` the type of armor, select from the supported list